digiltd/oh-rtd-test/Hardware-FAQ.md

         `Verify the PATH is set properly:`
         `% java -version`

-**4. Fix proxy setting in Firefox.**  Launch Firefox and go to menu edit pref adv net settings and turn on auto-proxy.
+**5. Verify proxy setting in Firefox.**  Launch Firefox and go to menu edit pref adv net settings and turn on auto-proxy.

-**5. Install OpenHab -**
-        Follow section, _Installing the openHAB runtime_ at http://www.openhab.org/gettingstarted.html.
-        OPTIONAL - You will probably want to install the demo as well in section _Installing the openHAB demo_

-**6. If you are using Z-Wave** add z-wave devices to Z-Stick2

-**7. Connect any USB dongles you have to USB port** (such as Z-Stick2) on OpenHAB system

-   a.
-In OpenHAB.cfg - remove comment for  binding (Z-Wave or whatever)and change port to ttyusb01 (or whatever the usb portname is).
-Note: if you remove and re-insert the USB dongle it may end up with a different name.

-   b.
-Download OpenHAB ADDONS folder at http://www.openhab.org/gettingstarted.html.
-       Copy Z-wave package (or whatever binding you need) to OpenHAB/addons

-**8. Edit demo.items** or yourname.items and add in all your Z-Wave devices, something like the following:
-> Switch	Light_Kitchen	"Kitchen"	(Kitchen, Lights)	{ zwave="4:command=switch_binary" }
-> Contact	Garage_Door	"Garage Door [MAP(en.map):%s]"	(Outdoor,Windows)	{ zwave="5:command=sensor_binary" }

-**9. Modify sitemap file** - add in any items you have added

-**10. Start OpenHAB**
-        Start Terminal and go to OpenHab Runtime folder and sudo ./start.sh
-        Once your setup is stable, you'll want to make this part of system startup

-**11. Start GUI**
-        Point your browser to (http://localhost:8080/openhab.app?sitemap=demo)
+**6. Install and setup OpenHAB**   Follow instructions at Quick Setup